diethardsteiner/bissolTableDataEditor/README.md

 # Bissol Table Data Editor

+**WARNING**: Do not use in production!
+This project is in its early stages.
+Functionality has only been tested with PostgreSQL and MariaDB.

 ## Intended Purpose of the Plugin ##

 The **Bissol Table Data Editor** (BTDE) Pentaho BI Server Plugin allows you to **update** and **add** data to **small database tables** via an easy-to-use web-interface.